MarcWeber/gradualc/README.md

 # gradualc
-An attempt to build a gradual compiler allowing you to gradually add features which should play well with other languages.
+An attempt to build a gradual compiler allowing you to gradually add competing features which should play as well as possible with each other and with external tools to avoid software rewrites

-# High level goals
+# High level goals (summary)

-Getting rid of lock ins.
-If you have a project idea in mind you have to choose and settle on a language like PHP.
-Once you outgrow it (need app).
-You either have twice the work or need to switch language (major time effort).
-MicroPython -> switch to CPP.
-I am tired of learning new tools :-)

-Try to the future in the sense of providing a dev system which can turn into a specialist as needed while playing well with existing solutions allowing you to reuse your existing knowledge.

-Unite world of developers rather than splitting them over and over again.
-Because a dev eco system is compiler, package manager, tooling, libraries, ...
-So learning 3 languages requires 3 times the effort and debugging an reviewing and distribution
+Be must useful, assist the programmer and get out of the way.

+- allow advanced features and turning into specialist depending on target (JS/ Rust like / Python Like / Nix or Haskell like lazy / OO like to substitute Dart/Flutter / SQL Like for data querying)
+  Example: plv8 can run SQL queries but doesn't return Promise !
+  So you can't use Knex easily without having to take much care So use_async should be a library configuration input.
+- minimizing overhead by having one tool
+- minimizing dev cycles by being able to choose best fit for your case (interpreted vs compiled vs jitted vs partially interpreted vs interpreted) Think about it vscode vs Eclipse :-P vscode is good enough for many things, but compiled might be faster if you really have to work on much data
+- allow embedding external abstract syntax trees (json/SQL/shell like) thus make it easy to run code in different context (SQL, backend, ..)
+  Eg lookup useSSQ at rakkasjs to get an idea how to embed server side code within client code.
+  In this case it happens to be the same language.
+- allow quick and dirty minimizing programmers time
+- write code based on types.
+  Fill in missing code eventually based on types

+Why?
+Try man zshall or bash and and learn how to use dictionaries or get a substring and about exceptions of | while or whatever
+Same for powenshell.
+Same for bat/bash abstraction languages.
+Same for ..

+A language is made up of
+    - core syntax
+    - core libraries (date/IO/..)
+    - packaging system
+    - additional library
+    - editor support (language server)
+    - books to teach

+Does it make sense to write a machine learning library using Dart just because the frontend was written in Dart and you want same backend language ?

+# DETAILS

+See ./FEATURES.md

 See ./BEING_ALTERNATIVE_TO.md
 Think of it as potentially replacing if everything works out and the result is fast enough.

 See ./SOME_IMPORTANT_CONSEQUENCES.md

-# FEATURES
-It's ok if goals are controversal thus cannot be added at the same time without compromise.
-This actually means that within your code you get isles of code matching the chosen features.
-Might still be better than using multiple languages

-See ./FEATURES.md

-# contradicting features
-If you try to combine contradicting features like interpreted vs compiled you run into many challenges.

 SEE ./FEATURES_CONTRADICTIONS.md